berkeley-scf/python-bootcamp-2017/python.md

 list(x)
 ```

+That's sort of like *cbind* in R.

 ``` {.sourceCode .python}
 enumerate(["a", "b"])
 list(enumerate(["a", "b"]))
 ```

+We'll soon see an example usage of enumerate within the context of looping.

 Some other useful built-in functions are  `abs()`, `all()`, `any()`, `dict()`,
     `dir()`, `id()`, `list()`, and `set()`.